 The Killers are Battle Born at Sepang F1 Helipad !

-Yesterday was an awesome night and even though Serge had to wait for nearly two hours, it was well worth it as The Killers performed here at the Sepang F1 Helipad.
+Yesterday was an awesome night and even though Lyle had to wait for nearly two hours, it was well worth it as The Killers performed here at the Sepang F1 Helipad.
 Yes The Killers, the same quad band who brought to you songs such as Mr. Brightside, Somebody Told Me and many more.

-While waiting for the gate to open, (yes we media people had to wait too), Serge spoke to some of the other media folks who was there.
+While waiting for the gate to open, (yes we media people had to wait too), Lyle spoke to some of the other media folks who was there.
 Apparently, the amount of passes that they gave out was very little and for some who represented the partners who organize tonight’s event; only got a handful.
 Strange really.

 Well there was nothing much to do about the internal struggle and when the gate open, we went in.
-Although arriving early, Serge did not go in front of the stage area.
+Although arriving early, Lyle did not go in front of the stage area.
 Main reason was that the area was already pack and with him just repairing his camera; risking it would be a very bad idea.
 Besides, he likes to move and shoot the crowd.

 Shouldn’t media people be able to go right in front of the stage ?
 Nope!
-Only the official photographers were allowed to and that for Serge was fine too.
+Only the official photographers were allowed to and that for Lyle was fine too.
 Slowly but surely the crowd began to build and the opening act for The Killers was Kyoto Protocol, a local band with a large following.

 After their performance and like any concert here in Malaysia, an intermission as the roadies prepare the equipments for The Killers to perform.
-During this time, Serge bump into Jeremy Teo, Arnold Loh and a few other people.
+During this time, Lyle bump into Jeremy Teo, Arnold Loh and a few other people.
 Like all thing, we talk and chatted.
 The term sing-song talk cock came to fruition here.

 Hitz.fm was the official radio station for tonight’s concert but the intermission music was something else.
 As we of Dustyhawk :: Broken Mirror would like to say, “The Killers intermission music is brought to you by Light & Easy”.
 According to his body clock, the intermission was about an hour before The Killers came on stage.